“Anywhere it can rain, it can flood.” – FEMA

 That depends on where you live and what your mortgage situation is like.
 For example, if your home is in a high-risk flood zone or Special Flood Hazard Areas (SFHAs) – locations with 25 percent chance of being flooded within 30 years – and you have a mortgage through a federally regulated lender, that lender is legally obligated to require you to have flood insurance.
 Many mortgage lenders require flood insurance if your home is near a body of water, regardless of their legal mandate to do so.

 If you don’t have a mortgage, you may not be required to buy flood insurance, but it is incredibly risky not to, especially if your home is in an area prone to flooding, such as the Florida panhandle, along the Gulf of Mexico and the Atlantic Coast, along the Mississippi River, or even near the Rockies.

 It’s also worth remembering that up to 25 percent of all flood claims come from low to moderate-risk flood areas.
 That’s why even if you aren’t required to have flood insurance in these areas, it’s still a wise investment.

 Some home insurance providers may require you to have flood insurance as a condition of issuing a standard home insurance policy, too.

 25% of all flood claims come from low to moderate-risk flood areas.

 If you have a mortgage, you’ll usually be required to have flood insurance equal to the cost of developing your property or up to the maximum coverage limit available – whichever is lower.

-Another useful benchmark is to have coverage equal the value of your home and belongings.
+Another useful benchmark is to have coverage equal the value of your home, other structures, and belongings.
 Your insurance provider can help you determine what makes sense for your needs.